 The current popularity of tattooing and body piercing has also brought on an increase in potentially hazardous conditions.
 RAB regulars have begun posting information on unsanitary practices.

 For this reason, I am posting the following guideline of what to look out for (in this situation, “artist” refers to both tattooists and piercers):

 - Lighting: The area must be well-lit so the artist can see what s/he is doing.

-- Counter and floor space should be lightly colored, preferably white so dirt shows up easier.
+- Floor space should be lightly colored, preferably white so dirt shows up easier.

 - The spray bottle the artist uses on your skin should be disinfected between customers, or some kind of protective film such as Saran Wrap should be used.

 - Disposing needles: All needles must be discarded after EACH use.

 - Needles touching other things: The needles, once open from their sanitary packages, must not be placed on un-sanitized surfaces.
 The piercer should NOT set the needle down on the table, or, heaven forbid, DROP THE NEEDLE ON THE FLOOR!!!
 If this happens, insist they open a new needle.

 - Gloves: The artist must wash their hands prior to putting on their gloves, preferably with an antibacterial/antiseptic solution.
 Once they put their gloves on, they should not touch anything other than your skin, the needle, and the jewelry.
 They should not be filling out receipts beforehand, or answering the phone–unless these have been